 Thanks for reading, this has been an amazing explore and this is why Thomas and I do these explores.
 For us it’s not about being the first to a location, it’s not about taking the best video or the best photos … for us it’s about getting in touch with the people who lived there, their lives, who were they, what happened … for me it’s the connection and this story is still be to continued.

-Stay tuned for Part II of the Lee story.
+Stay tuned for Part II of the Lee story –> now completed, click here for Part II.

 If you like what we’re putting out, please feel free to like, comment and follow for more awesome urban explores.
 You can also do the same for the YouTube channel.

-Shout to to Thomas, who was able to locate facts, not just lore, what other’s have found at the property, but actual facts – which I have not seen online to date.
+Shout to to Thomas, who was able to locate facts, not just lore, or what other explorers have found and documented, but actual facts – which I have not seen online to date.
 You rock!